Debaloy Bhattacharya: Career

-Debaloy Bhattacharya started his career in the Indian film industry as an editor, he made his debut with Shoonya (2006) and later worked as an editor in 033 (2009), which also marked his debut as a writer in a feature film.
-The editor-turned-writer later wrote screenplay, story, and dialogues for several popular Bengali films including Obhishopto Nighty (2014), Roga Howar Sohoj Upay (2015).
+Bhattacharya started his career in the Indian film industry as an editor, debuting with Shoonya (2006).
+He again worked as an editor in 033 (2009), which marked his debut as a screenwriter in a feature film.
+He has written the screenplay, story, and dialogues for several Bengali films including Obhishopto Nighty (2014), Golpo Holeo Shotti (2014) and Roga Howar Sohoj Upay (2015).
+The latter marked his debut as a director.
+He made his web series debut in 2017, directing Holy Faak on Hoichoi.
+In the same year, he directed the first season of Dupur Thakurpo.